deansher/llm-multiple-choice-py/README.md

 ## Features

-- Composible with any LLM provider -- this library does not call the LLM itself.
+- Composible with any LLM provider -- this library generates LLM prompts and validates responses, but leaves the actual LLM calls to you.
 - Flexible questionnaire structure.
 - Simple API for using the questionnaire results in code.